 Meteorology can play a role in ozone formation.
 When the weather is warm and the winds are light, a vertical downward motion of air and a natural cooling of the earth's surface act together to form an inversion that traps pollutants.
 Temperature inversions prevent the vertical dilution of pollutants.
-Thus,
+Thus, pollutants remain trapped and are able to increase in concentration in the layer of air where people breathe.
+Sunlight then causes a chemical reaction between the hydrocarbons and nitrogen oxides to form ozone.
+Summer subsidence inversions occur on summer days and tend to intensify during the afternoon.
+Winter radiation inversions occur on winter nights but are usually destroyed by daytime heating bringing a rapid improvement in air quality by afternoon.
+Both types of inversion mechanisms may exist at any time of the year, and in the fall, both may occur together to produce the heaviest pollution potential.

 The climate throughout the NSVAB is similar, especially regarding the valley floor where the majority of the population resides.
 Summers are typically dry and warm.
 Most of the precipitation occurs during the winter months from December to March.
-The Table I.2 provides a range of meteorological data from a site in the northern portion of the NSVAB (Redding), the southern portion of the NSVAB (Marysville), and the foothill area (Paradise).5
+The Table I.2 provides a range of meteorological data from a site in the northern portion of the NSVAB (Redding), the southern portion of the NSVAB (Marysville), and the foothill area (Paradise).